rrcobb/playground/README.md

 # playground

-Just a space for little js experiments
+A space for little js experiments

 Ignore most of the things here.

+## What's here

+- Playing with nextjs pages to see how they work
+- A dumb page that lists a bunch of umd courses
+- A dumb email-sender for the word assassins game

+The only thing you might actually want to do is play word assassins.
+It's a great game, and this app makes running it just slightly easier.
+It lets you:

+- add names and email addresses
+- generates a single loop of players
+- and send emails to them with their targets and kill words

+You still need to find friends, convince them to play, and enforce the rules.

-## If you want to run word assassins:
+## If you want to run the word assassins code yourself

 1. Get things running:
 ```